Minervis-GmbH/BigBlueButton-Ilias-Plugin/README.txt

+Based on ILIAS BigBLueButton Plugin from Andres https://sourceforge.net/projects/bbb-ilias-plug/

 ******************************************************************************
-INSTALLATION INSTRUCTIONS   (Tested at least with ILIAs 4.1.5)
+INSTALLATION INSTRUCTIONS   (Tested with ILIAs 4.3.1)
 ******************************************************************************

 1. Copy the content of this folder in <ILIAS_directory>/Customizing/global/plugins/Services/Repository/RepositoryObject/BigBlueButton